Local Rules

 B. All Cleveland Heights Municipal Court case records filed after January 1, 2011, will be retained in electronic media format, including text and digital images, as an alternative to a paper record.
 Paper media may be destroyed after it is imaged and saved to the electronic case record.

-C. Restricting public access to a case documents and obtaining access to those documents shall be done in accordance with the Rules of Superintendence for the Courts of Ohio.
+C. Restricting public access to case documents and obtaining access to those documents shall be done in accordance with the Rules of Superintendence for the Courts of Ohio.

 D. Paper files may be examined under the supervision of the Clerk or Deputy Clerk.
 Upon request, copies of documents will be provided at a cost as may be determined by the Clerk and as permitted by law.